Buttons can be a or button elements. They can be modified with various classes.

 The footer module used on all TCU academic/non-academic websites.
 The footer contains the logo/mark for the site specific school/college or department, the social stream for the college, the college location on campus, contact information, quick links, call-to-action and social media links.

-A navigation bar used for displaying the TCU brand and academic/non-academic site menu items.
-Global navigation is used on every academic/non-academic TCU website.
+A header bar used for displaying the TCU brand, search, and menu button.
+Global header is used on every academic/non-academic TCU website.

 The header module that contains the main title of the the college, the page banner and local navigation specific to the college.